MFAP-1/fibia-game/README.md

         PRINT AQUI OU GIF

 ## About the game
-Fibia is a 2d tile based rpg (Role Playing Game).
+Fibia is a 2d tile based RPG *(Role Playing Game)*.
 As such, you gain experience by slaying monsters in the arena, and when you level up, more challenging monsters will come after you.

 ## Play it now!
 Just follow the live link: https://mfap-1.github.io/fibia-game/.